pavaraj29/java-mysql-k8s-helm/README.md

 ```
 git clone https://github.com/pavaraj29/java-mysql-k8s-helm
 ```
+(If you want to execute deployment with default values you can directly go to Performing deployment through Helm step) <br />
 ### Choosing root password of mysql database and updating it in secrets file and application code
 Choose a root password for mysql database and encrypt it
 ```